-The Franciscan Order inaugurated on January 17 the Jubilee Year commemorating the eighth anniversary of the Pilgrimage of Saint Francis of Assisi to Santiago de Compostela.
+The Franciscan Order inaugurated on January 17, 2014 the Jubilee Franciscan Year that commemorates the eighth anniversary of the pilgrimage of Saint Francis of Assisi to Santiago de Compostela.

-This kind of Franciscan Compostela is an additional gift to the traditional Compostela that is given in the office of attention to the pilgrim.
-However, the format of the current Compostela will be modified shortly with a nod to the anniversary of the pilgrimage of San Francisco de Asís.
+This species of Franciscan Compostela is an additional gift to the Compostela traditional that is delivered to the pilgrim service office.
+However, the format of the current Compostela will shortly be modified making a nod to the anniversary of the pilgrimage of Saint Francis of Assisi.

-According to the tradition it is believed that between November of the year 1213 and the Holy Week of the year 1215, Saint Francis of Assisi had to make the pilgrimage to Santiago de Compostela.
-Departing from Italy, he would cross France and finally Spain as the final point of his Camino.
+According to tradition, it is believed that between November of 1213 and Holy Week of 1215, Saint Francis of Assisi had to carry out the pilgrimage to Santiago de Compostela.
+Starting from Italy, it would cross France and finally Spain as the end point of its Way.

-Among the activities planned for this celebration include the three days of open doors that at the end of March will allow the visit of the convent of Santiago and its dependencies in the Galician city, with explanations on the work that the Franciscans are currently developing.
-The city of Assisi (Italy) will also join the festivities.
+Among the activities planned for this celebration are the three open days that at the end of March will allow the visit of the convent of Santiago and its dependencies in the Galician city, with explanations about the work currently being carried out by the Franciscans.
+The city of Assisi (Italy) will also join the celebrations.

-The inauguration of a large collective exhibition with works by artists from the category of Tapies, Lamazares or Boltanski, which will be based in the pazo de Xelmírez and the church and cemetery of Bonaval, is planned.
+The inauguration of a large collective exhibition is planned with works by artists from the category of Tapies, Lamazares or Boltanski, which will be based on the pavilion of Xelmírez and the church and cemetery of Bonaval.